fesuard/SmallerJSProjects/README.md

 Digital Clock - Digital clock that dynamically updates every second to display the current time in a 12-hour AM/PM format.
 It ensures proper formatting using leading zeros when necessary;
 Stopwatch - A simple stopwatch built with HTML, CSS, and JavaScript.
 This stopwatch features start, stop, and reset functionalities, and displays time in the format HH:MM:SS:MS (Hours:Minutes:Seconds:Milliseconds).
 Calculator - A simple calculator built with HTML, CSS and JavaScript.
+Rock-Paper-Scissors - A simple Rock-Paper-Scissors game built with HTML, CSS, and JavaScript.
+The player selects an option, and the computer randomly chooses its move.
+The game keeps score and visually displays the result of each round.
 More mini-projects coming soon!